Heves County 1st constituency

 The 1st constituency of Heves County (Heves megyei 01. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Heves 01.
 OEVK.

-Since 2022, it has been represented by Gábor Pajtók of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by Péter Bódis of the Tisza Party.

 Geography

 The 1st constituency is located in the eastern part of Heves County.

 The constituency borders the 2nd constituency to the west and northwest, the 6th constituency of Borsod-Abaúj-Zemplén County to the east, the 3rd constituency of Jász-Nagykun-Szolnok County to the southeast and the 3rd constituency of Heves County to the southwest.

 List of municipalities

 The constituency includes the following municipalities:

 History

 The current 1st constituency of Heves County was created in 2011 and contains the pre-2011 1st and 6th constituencies of Heves County.
 Its borders have not changed since its creation.

 Members

 The constituency was first represented by Zsolt Nyitrai of the Fidesz from 2014 to 2022.
 He was succeeded by Gábor Pajtók of the Fidesz in 2022.
+In the 2026 election, Péter Bódis of the Tisza Party was elected representative.